jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-II-04-checkpoint.md

 #### Section II.
 "Of the different Methods of calculating Compound Quantities."
 Chapter 4.
 "Of the Division of Compound Quantities."

+282. When we wish simply to represent division, we make use of the usual mark of fractions ; which is, to write the denominator under the numerator, separating them by a line ; or to enclose each quantity between parentheses, placing two points between the divisor and dividend, and a line between them.
+Thus, if it were required, for example, to divide a -|- 6 by 6 + d, we should represent the quotient thus ; —r-,, according to tlie former method ; and thus, c-\-a
+(a + b) ^(c + d)
+according to the latter, where each expression is read a + b divided by c -\- d.

 #### References